 Trigger 4: Sweating

-Whether you’re walking outside, playing with your kids or exercising, sweating can irritate skin.
+Whether you’re walking outside, playing with your kids, or exercising, sweating can irritate the skin.
 The salty residue that’s left behind after sweat evaporates is known to worsen the itch.
 Some research suggests that people with eczema are more prone to excessive sweating.

 How to dodge it: Keep a towel with you as you work out or when you’re outside to wipe away sweat, and rinse off sweat with lukewarm water afterward to prevent salty build-up.
 Because wearing gloves, especially waterproof gloves, can make your hands sweat, take them off frequently (every 20 minutes or so) to let your skin cool down.

 Minor hand trauma from tasks like digging in the garden with bare hands can cause hand eczema or make it worse, as can friction from activities like handling large quantities of paper.